-A Zero Trust approach for secure remote access helps enable least privileged access.
+A Zero Trust approach for secure remote access helps enable the least privileged access.
 Monitor network activity, provides granular access control and visibility and ensure maximum security with user authorisation and authentication.
 It also reduces network latency and performance issues—ensuring maximum employee productivity and experience.

 Thus, if you’re looking for a reliable, secure remote access solution—you can check our InstaSafe products to enable secure work from anywhere and make your organisation future-ready.
-Check out our documentation or book a demo for your organisation to get an insight into how it works.